How to Write an Essay

 The only case where you would do Zooming Out first would be if you had to shorten your essay drastically – by 30% or more.

-If you’ve removed all redundancies and cleaned up all your sentences, and you still need to lose hundreds of words, the Zooming Out technique will really help.
+If you’ve cleaned up all your sentences and removed all repetitive content, and you still need to lose hundreds of words, the Zooming Out technique will really help.

 Here’s how it works.